richard110110/WIFI-Indoor-Positioning/README.md

-WIFI indoor-positioning
+# WIFI indoor-positioning

+### This is a important notes

-Please Run this application on the Real Device because of the Location function
+Please Run this application on the Real Android Device because of the Location function